-GTIP took to heart Ijeoma Oluo’s directive, “White People: I Don’t Want You To Understand Me Better, I Want You to Understand Yourselves,” and we’ve made an unwavering commitment to do so.
-We are engaging in work to examine our biases and create an inclusive environment.
-An essential component to the process was the development of a Change Team, an idea approved by the board in November 2019.
+GTIP formed a Change Team in 2020.
+We are engaging in work to examine our biases and create a more multicultural and inclusive environment.
+The Board of Directors approved the creation of the Change Team in November 2019.
 A selection committee chose twelve members from various social locations and every level of the organization.

 The Change Team’s purpose has four components.
 These may evolve over time: